cosminadrianpopescu/azul/api.md

 ### Further configuration

-If you think that the documentation is too small for a serious software, this is because the neovim documentation is azul's documentation.
-I just enumerated here what you can do with azul which is somehow different than normal nvim.
+If you think that the documentation is too small for a serious software, this is because the neovim documentation is vesper's documentation.
+I just enumerated here what you can do with vesper which is somehow different than normal nvim.
 The rest is the same as nvim.
 For example, you want to see what the terminal can do, you can read [here](https://neovim.io/doc/user/nvim_terminal_emulator.html).
 If you want to